-There has been plenty of activity in the Azerbaijani transfer market this summer with MKT Araz Imishli leading the way as they gear up for their debut in the UEFA Cup.
+There has been plenty of activity in the Azeri transfer market with MKT Araz leading the way in preparation for the UEFA Cup first qualifying round.

 Champions FK Khazar Lenkoran have bolstered their squad by signing experienced Ivorian striker Yacouba Bamba from FK Karvan Evlakh.
 The 32-year-old became the league's top goalscorer in the first of his two years at Karvan and scored ten goal last campaign.
 "We are all aware of Bamba's quality," said Khazar chief scout Zaur Azizov.
 "Our coach Agaselim Mirjavadov has long been an admirer of his and we know Bamba's goals will bring us many important victories.
 We are hoping that his experience helps us in the [UEFA] Champions League."
 Changes are also afoot at the back, where 26-year-old Kosovan Benis Krasnici is expected to join Khazar, who will play in the first qualifying round of the UEFA Champions League, following the departure of influential defender Valeri Abramidze.